tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 SGW/PGW node, it is delivered locally (as the destination address of the outmost IP header matches the address of the point-to-point net device).
-The local delivery process will forward the packet to the EpcSgwPgwApplication via the correponding UDP socket.
+The local delivery process will forward the packet to the EpcSgwPgwApplication via the corresponding UDP socket.
 The EpcSgwPgwApplication then removes the GTP header and forwards the packet to the VirtualNetDevice.
 At this point, the outmost header of the packet is the end-to-end IP header.
 Hence, if the destination